Chronic fatigue syndrome (ME)

 Dealing with constant exhaustion can make studying, going to college and getting through university more difficult.
 Depending on how severe your chronic fatigue is, you might find it hard to get out of bed in the mornings and get to classes, or to do revision.

 The best thing you can do is to pace yourself.
-Focus on looking after your health and getting the treatment above.
+Focus on looking after your health and getting treatment for ME.
 When it comes to revision, start by doing a little, maybe just an hour a day, then build it up if you feel you can.
 Don’t rush into doing huge amounts of revision as you’ll just become even more exhausted.

 Will chronic fatigue affect my social life?

-If you’re suffering from exhaustion you might find it hard to be out and about with all of your friends.
+If you’re suffering from chronic fatigue syndrome you might find it hard to be out and about with all of your friends.
 Like with studying, you need to make sure you pace your social life.

 However, having chronic fatigue doesn’t mean you can’t make new friends or keep in touch with old ones.
 Luckily technology means you can stay social without exerting yourself too much: